adem-wg/adem-spec/draft-adem-wg-adem-core.md

 organization-identifier = "https://" domain-name
 ~~~~

-Domain names must be formatted as usual, specified in {{!RFC1035}}.
+Domain names must be formatted as usual, specified in {{!RFC1035}}, but always represented in all lower-case.
-For example, `https://example.com` is a valid OI.
+For example, `https://example.com` is a valid OI, but `https://EXAMPLE.COM` is not.

 ## Token Encoding